EinBaum/AuctionSearchTimer/README.md

 - This timer will show you when the next refresh is possible

 ### Installation Notes
-- Remove "-master" from the directory name after downloading
+- Directory name must be "AuctionSearchTimer"

 ## Preview